Romantic Ibiza: A holiday guide for couples

 - kilometres: an address in Spain is often expressed by its position on the road according to the kilometre markers, rather than the street numbers.
 So if you are driving to the address 3.5KM Santa Gertrudis it doesn't mean you should head to Santa Gertrudis, but check the road to Santa Gertrudis 3.5 kilometres outside it - worth knowing if you're looking for a romantic Ibiza restaurant and don't want to get lost en route!

-If you like the idea of whisking (or being whisked) your loved one to experience romantic Ibiza, check out the latest deals from Jet2holidays as well as current offers from Thomson.
+If you like the idea of whisking (or being whisked) your loved one to experience romantic Ibiza, check out the latest deals from Jet2holidays as well as current offers from TUI.
 Don't miss our full collection of travel discounts on everything from car hire to flights, and find out more about when to visit Ibiza on the island's climate page.

 Get FREE travel offers